 The Society has partnered with Oak Harbor Public Schools with several student-involved Garry oak plantings on school grounds and we look forward to expanding this partnership!
 A long-range goal of the Society is incorporation of Garry oak education into OHPS curriculum.

 The Oak Harbor Garry Oak Society is comprised entirely of community members that share a passion for the Garry Oak.
 The Society has partnered with many community members at work parties, plantings, and other events to spread awareness of the need to conserve this amazing species.
 The Chamber of Commerce in Oak Harbor has published our Tree Tour map and housed some of our artwork promoting our Garry oak neighborhoods.
 The friendly staff at the Oak Harbor Fire Dept. have welcomed us into their public meeting room for our monthly general meetings.
 The Whidbey Presbyterian Church has also provided meeting space on occasion and allowed us access to their campus of mature Garry oaks for photographs and studies.
 Whidbey News-Times partnered with the Society for Arbor Day 2016 Essay Contest in large layout coverage and color print.
-Several community businesses, including The Country Store, Frontier Lumber, Ace Hardware, Home Depot, and Pioneer Tree Service have donated materials to help with oak tree planting and protecting.
+Several community businesses, including The Country Store, Frontier Lumber, Ace Hardware, Home Depot, Pioneer Tree Service, and Mailliards Landing Nursery have donated materials to help with oak tree planting and protecting.
 3 Sisters Farm has generously sold some of our small Garry oak wood craft items for us in their market store which has helped us tremendously with fundraising.

 Whidbey Conservation District